john-science/python_for_scientists/classes/18_mongo/lecture_18_mongo.md

 ## Installation

-> TODO: Install Mongo DB
+For installation instructions for the MongoDB database server and client look [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).

-We will be installing the Python MongoDB API through [Anaconda](http://docs.continuum.io/anaconda/install.html).
-Anaconda is Python packaged with hundreds of tools and libraries that you will want, and it is certainly a good tool to use while learning Python
+To install the Python MongoDB API, try using [Anaconda](http://docs.continuum.io/anaconda/install.html).
+Anaconda is Python packaged with hundreds of tools and libraries, and it is a great learning tool.

     conda install mongodb